michal-repo/web_vr_video_player/README.md

 }
 ```

-## Gamepad controls

-Thumbstick up/down for zoom, left/right for rewind and fast forward.
-If there are two connected controllers pressing trigger switches active controller.

 ## Troubleshooting

 If videos or player can't be loaded make sure that this app files are owned by web server user (eg. www-data) and that web server user can read video and thumbnail files (eg. www-data is owner or permissions for others include read).